AlizadaMadina/finance-tracker/README.md

-# 💰 FinanceIQ — Personal Finance Tracker & Spending Analyzer
+# FinanceIQ - Personal Finance Tracker and Spending Analyzer

-> Upload your bank transactions, detect spending anomalies, and get a beautiful dashboard — all in your browser or from the command line.
+A web app that takes your bank CSV file and gives you a visual breakdown of your spending, detects unusual expenses, and uses a machine learning model to automatically label your transactions.

+Built this as a personal project to actually understand where my money goes every month.

 [![CI](https://github.com/AlizadaMadina/finance-tracker/actions/workflows/ci.yml/badge.svg)](https://github.com/AlizadaMadina/finance-tracker/actions)
 [![Python](https://img.shields.io/badge/python-3.11%2B-blue)](https://python.org)